TomSssM/MyCodewars/task-archieve/flatten-nonrecursive-v2/task.md

 <summary>Task Type</summary>

-You can achieve the non-recursive solution by using a simple "stack and while loop" technique
+You can achieve the non-recursive solution by using a simple "stack and while loop" technique but at least one way of solving this means pushing elements into the stack in reverse order

 </details>